Eva-Kuk/unique-wings/README.md

 The brand name of the website "Unique Wings" was inspired not only by the beautiful and colorful parrots, peacocks and butterflies, which are the main themes of the collection offered in the store, but it's worth mentioning that the wings in Greek and Roman mythology were once an attribute of the gods.
 Nowadays they are a symbol of lightness, uniqueness and freedom, just like the shoes offer in the store which are not only unique and beautiful but also light and comfortable to wear.
 For many people, wings can also mean making their innermost dreams come true and believe that the impossible may become possible.
 I hope users can find on this page a collection of shoes and handbags which do not belong to the cheapest, but certainly belong to the original and unique models which every woman will be delighted to have in her wardrobe.

-Users can search for and purchase unique shoes and bags via text search, designers or categories.
+Users can search for and purchase unique shoes and bags via text search, designers or categories, can make order and subscribe for the Newsletter without register or loggin.

-Users can create an account to save delivery information for future use, review their orders and logged in users are also able to leave rating on products and write a comment under the blog posts.
+Users can create an account to save delivery information for future use, review their history orders and logged in users are also able to add, edit and delete rating with comments on products and also write a comment for the blog posts.

 The owner/administrator of the shop  (with the appropriate access) can add, edit and delete products, and create news posts about new delivery, promotions, fashion and designers.